qmskilling/CSCS530-Skilling/Model Proposal.md

 &nbsp;

+*__LS COMMENTS__: Extremely clear and well-thought out.
+Good idea on handling new synapse creation.*

 ### 5) Assessment and Outcome Measures

 Successful implementation of this model will yield quantifiable network structures (actual connections) and population spiking data.